kunaal-ai/fraud_alert_management_Simulator/USER_GUIDE.md

 ## System Overview

-The FraudOps Alert Management System is an end-to-end fraud detection and alert triage platform designed to simulate real-world fraud operations workflows.
+This simulator replicates a bank's fraud-alert workflow—from transaction ingestion and scoring to analyst triage and audit-logging.
 It processes financial transactions, identifies suspicious activity through rule-based detection, and provides tools for fraud analysts to investigate and resolve alerts.

 ### What This System Does